High School Youth Ministry

 Late Spring Series: Living out Holiness

 - Apr.
 11: Divine Mercy Sunday – A Teaching Mass

 - Apr.
 18: Docility to the Holy Spirit

 - Apr.
 25: Evangelization

 May 16 – XLT (Adoration and Confession)

 At the Sunday 5:30 pm Mass, teens and their families are invited to experience the depth of God’s love through the Word, the community, and the Eucharist.
 All teens are welcome to sit as a community in one section and are encouraged to participate as lectors, ushers, and extraordinary ministers of holy Communion.

-This class is for teens coming into the Church who have not yet received all the Sacraments of Initiation and those who have not been enrolled in Faith Formation for an extended period of time.
-Through a relaxed, small group setting, we discover the teachings of the Catholic Church, what it means to live your life as a Catholic Christian, and the beauty and tradition of the Faith.
-Teens in this program begin classes in September and receive their sacraments at the Easter Vigil Mass.
-Please email Adrian Quintero.
+This program is for teens coming into the Church who have not yet received all the Sacraments of Initiation (Baptism, First Eucharist and Confirmation) or those who have not been enrolled in Faith Formation for an extended period of time seeking only the sacrament of Confirmation.